ono-midori/ono-midori.github.io/techs/zguide.md

 The sequence number MUST be strictly incremental.
 The client MUST discard any KVPUB commands whose sequence numbers are not strictly greater than the last KTHXBAI or KVPUB command received.

 The UUID is optional and frame 2 MAY be empty (size zero).
-The properties field is formatted as zero or more instances of “name=value” followed by a newline character.
+The properties field is formatted as zero or more instances of "name=value" followed by a newline character.
 If the key-value pair has no properties, the properties field is empty.

 If the value is empty, the client SHOULD delete its key-value entry with the specified key.